danodus/graphite/README.md

 - Press 1 to select the cube model;
 - Press 2 to select the teapot model;
 - Press W/A/S/D and arrows to move the camera;
-- Press SPACE to start/stop the rotation of the model.
+- Press SPACE to start/stop the rotation of the model;
+- Press TAB to enable/disable the wireframe mode.